 But after a fire scare opened the owner’s eyes to the vulnerability of data loss, he realized it was time to fully protect his business with a solution specifically designed to protect small businesses against data loss.

 “It just didn’t make sense,” said owner and founder Nick Satkovich.
 “If we have the computers and the backup in the same place, then what happens if they both get destroyed by a fire or another disaster?”

-Finding a true business-grade backup solution
+Finding a true business-grade data loss protection solution

 Satkovich first considered setting up a backup server at his or an employee’s home.
 The risks in this approach—from physical damage to the server, to a fire or other disaster at the house, to maintaining security and control—quickly ruled it out.